 Both Yoga Nanda and Yoga Long Beach have grown.
 Both studios have changed from their original locations, expanded, become more dedicated and devoted.
 From their first foundations, Cara has worked to nourish Yoga Nanda and Yoga Long Beach and the students who have grown with us.
 Now known as Yoga Nanda: Garden City Studio, or Long Beach Studio, our offerings have expanded to include Ayurveda, service projects, aerial vinyasa, meditation, nutrition, sculpt and strengthen.
 Yet the core of who we are as one, united and blossoming community remains the same: to be a home base for those who have a greater purpose.
 This is your spiritual home.
 We can’t wait to call our studios home with you.
 We can’t wait to help you find your greater purpose.
 We can’t wait to practice with you.

-I had an interior design business for 30 years.
-It was thriving, in Tribeca, and then the economy collapsed and I had to close.
-I was in Garden City and I was walking around figuring out what to do, and I saw the grand opening awning for Yoga Nanda.
+I had an architectural & interior design business for 30 years which grew into a brick and mortar Home & Garden studio called Tribbles in Tribeca.
+When the economy collapsed in 2008 I closed its doors and decided it was time for a change.
+I was in Garden City and I was walking around figuring out what to do, when I saw the grand opening awning for Yoga Nanda.
 I stalked the studio day after day waiting for it to open, and one day I just walked in.
 Jules was there doing interviews, and I said to her: “I’ve been drawn to this space.
 I know you’re not open yet, but I need to work here.”
 Jules said: “Do you teach?” and I said no. She said: “Do you practice yoga?” and I said no. But I knew I needed to be there so I said: “I’ll do anything you want!”
 So I started commuting after work from the city and taking all the night shifts.

 When we first opened I was one of the first students.
 I watched the community take shape and grow every step of the way.
 I found myself falling in love with yoga.
 I started to take more classes, learn more about the different parts of the practice.
 I got involved with the Yoga Freedom project and I learned about Seva, and service, and I found my intention and my purpose.
 I did a training for Off The Mat and Into the World and it opened my eyes in so many ways.
 It became my intention for the studios once I became responsible for this community — to open the space and bring people in to find their spiritual home and that feeling of service.
 There is something here for everyone.
 No matter what it is, the world becomes a better place when you practice.